IQSS/dataverse-puppet/example/masterless.md

 You can install the applications on host on the internet or on your laptop or PC.
 In this setup we will install dataverse with a masterless puppet agent.
-That is: all the configuration, settings ( passwords too ) and the module live on the target host.
+That is: all the configuration, settings ( passwords too ) and the module live on the target host which lives somewhere on the internet or your intranet so a group of people can take a look at it.

 ###Prerequisites

-* The module is tested on Centos 6 and Ubuntu 12 and 14 with Puppet agent 3.x.
+* The module is tested on Centos 6.5 and Ubuntu 12 and 14 with Puppet agent 3.x.
 Installations on other platforms may fail.
 * It is preferable the machine you are targeting is 'clean': no other software is installed on it.
 If there is, it probably does not matter, but there may be conflicts if you already have R, Java, Glassfish, PostgreSQL or Solr installed.